 How to Apply

-- Official transcripts should be sent to Graduate Admissions, 210 Jesse Hall, Columbia, MO 65211.
+- Official transcripts should be sent to MU Office of Research and Graduate Studies, 210 Jesse Hall, Columbia, MO 65211.